hedgedoc/hedgedoc/docs/content/guides/auth/saml.md

 # Authentication guide - SAML

 *Note:* This guide was written before the renaming.
-Just replace `HackMD` with `HedgeDoc` in your mind :smile: thanks!
+Just replace `HackMD` with `HedgeDoc` in your mind 😃 thanks!

 The basic procedure is the same as the case of OneLogin which is mentioned in [OneLogin-Guide](./saml-onelogin.md).
 If you want to match your IdP, you can use more configurations as below.

 - If your IdP accepts metadata XML of the service provider to ease configuration, use this url to download metadata XML.
     - {{your-serverurl}}/auth/saml/metadata